Last Updated: March 29, 2021

 Well, for now, there is no way to determine with absolute certainty the number of people who blog worldwide.

 One of the things that may help us have a better insight about bloggers is that, according to Statista, in 2015, there were 28.3 million active bloggers.
-That number is predicted to reach 31.7 million in 2020.
+That number is predicted to reach 31.7 million.

 Another statistic that can only partially answer the question of how many bloggers there are is that 6.7 million people post on blogging platforms regularly, while 12 million people do the same via social networks.

 While the exact number of how many people blog remains unknown, we can assume with confidence that the bloggers are millions upon millions.

 13. We see approximately 5.8 million new blog posts every day.

 The blogging community is quite active.
 Just for January 2020, we saw over 350 million new blog posts.
 This leads us to the question of how many blog posts are published per day.
 The answer is – around 5.8 million blog posts.